FinnOD/mappings/README.md

 **ControlError(%)** – Mean control signal/value error as a percentage (Error range between replicates / mean signal/value * 100) – if performed on a single replicate fill this column with ‘0’

-<ins>**TreatedMean** – Mean treated/infected signal/value (mean of technical duplicates or of biological duplicates if available).
+**TreatedMean** – Mean treated/infected signal/value (mean of technical duplicates or of biological duplicates if available).
 Can be performed on single none replicated signal if desired.

 **TreatedError(%)** – Mean treated/infected signal/value error as a percentage (Error range between replicates / mean signal/value * 100) – if performed on a single replicate fill this column with ‘0’